Sweet Potato Hash

 • Preheat oven to 425°F.

-• Meanwhile, toast pecans in a large, dry skillet for 1 to 2 minutes or until they’re golden brown.
+• While veggies are roasting, toast pecans in a large, dry skillet for 1-2 minutes or until they are golden brown.
 Watch closely because they can burn quickly.
-Remove from heat, let cool and then roughly chop.
+Remove from heat, let cool and then roughly chop and set aside.

-• To serve, place sweet potato hash mixture onto a plate and top with 2 cooked eggs.
-Garnish with fresh thyme (if using) and top with hot sauce, if desired.
+• Serve warm and garnish with fresh thyme and top with hot sauce, if desired.

 Nutrition